91Ƭ

 Finally, there is social influence.
 The hype and crowds associated with holiday sales create a fear of missing out.
 Shoppers may feel pressured to buy, even if they don't need the product, due to the perceived scarcity and social pressure from others.

-Following the election, some younger consumers have been posting on social media about ‘doom spending,’particularly on self-care products.
+Following the election, some younger consumers have been ‘doom spending,’ particularly on self-care products.
 Are similar psychological factors at work?

 I think "shopping therapy" or cathartic shopping is slightly different from holiday shopping.
 Shopping therapy refers to using shopping to reduce stress, so it is more prevention-focused, meaning that it helps people recover from negative feelings.
 Holiday shopping is usually more promotion-focused, meaning that the goal is to build a more desired lifestyle or to create better memories during holidays.
 It helps create positive feelings beyond the status quo.